Child Development & Psychology

 At the countrywide level, the racial-ethnic distribution of child development majors is as follows:

 Students from other countries are interested in Child Development, too.
 About 6.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Child Development & Psychology Majors Make?

 Bachelor’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to child development.
+One thing to note here is that not all of these people may be working in careers related to child development.

 Salaries According to BLS

 Child Development majors often go into careers where salaries can range from $85,340 to $95,610 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.